zjtech/websocket-termination-spring-boot-starter/README.md

 * The websocket server shall support sending or receiving PING/PONG frame in order to keep the connection alive
 * You may need to know how many connections established, the details of the websocket session and IP address for a specific websocket client

-##### If all of these features is what you need, you can consider using this non-intrusive and spring boot2 based dependency
+##### If all of these features are what you need, you can consider using this non-intrusive and spring boot2 based dependency
 With this start, all you need to do is:
 * You need to define a websocket request and a class to process this request working as a consumer
 Thus you can conveniently get the client request,  and the starter can ensure the request is passed into your consumer class.